 The academic staff at Queen's University are governed by the Collective Agreement between the Queen's University Faculty Association (QUFA) and the University, which is posted at http://www.queensu.ca/facultyrelations/faculty-librarians-and-archivists/queens-qufa-collective-agreement.

 To comply with Federal laws, the University is obliged to gather statistical information about how many applicants for each job vacancy are Canadian citizens / permanent residents of Canada.
 Applicants need not identify their country of origin or citizenship, however, all applications must include one of the following statements: “I am a Canadian citizen / permanent resident of Canada”; OR, “I am not a Canadian citizen / permanent resident of Canada”.
 Applications that do not include this information will be deemed incomplete.

-Applications should include a complete and current curriculum vitae, letters of reference from two (2) referees, and any other relevant materials the candidate wishes to submit for consideration such as a letter of intent, teaching dossier, etc. Please arrange to have applications and supporting letters sent by e-mail to Laurie Young (firstname.lastname@example.org) or by mail directly to:
+Applications should include a complete and current curriculum vitae, letters of reference from two (2) referees, and any other relevant materials the candidate wishes to submit for consideration such as a letter of intent, teaching dossier, etc. If letters of reference are not available, contact information for two referees is accepted.
+Please arrange to have applications and supporting letters sent by e-mail to Laurie Young (firstname.lastname@example.org) or by mail directly to:

 Department of Languages, Literatures and Cultures

 Questions about the position from potential applicants can be sent by email to Dr. Bronwyn Bjorkman, Associate Head of LLCU (email@example.com).